codepoet80/metube-php-servicewrapper/README.md

 For this reason, this service cannot scale.
 No attempt has been made to solve this problem, in order to limit use to a small number of users.
 In my case, the remaining webOS community is probably less than 30 people in the world!

-A list request is a parameterless GET request.
+A `list.php` request is a parameterless GET request.
 Client identification is the same as in search: if you set a client_key (or debug_key) value in your config.php, the client must send those values along with the request in the form of a header named `Client-Id`.
 The result will be a JSON structure that enumerates the .MP4 contents of the download folder you configured above.

 ### Play

 Due to the constraints of the target client platform, the Play request has limited security and must be passed in-the-clear as a GET request.
 No headers can be included.
 As a result, the obfuscation is similar to the Add request:

-If the your config.php includes a value for `server_id`, this value should be hidden within the Query string.
-The entire query string should be constructed as follows:
+If the your `config.php` includes a value for `server_id`, this value should be hidden within the Query string.
+The entire query string to `play.php` should be constructed as follows:

 * `video=FILENAME` -- this is the URL encoded version of the plain text filename of the video to play, as returned by the List function.
 * `requestid=` -- the encoded request with the `client_key` value and a | (pipe) prefixing the base64 encoded file name, as returned by the List function.